trentonwagner/trentonwagner/_posts/2020-06-11-Teching-The-Tank.md

 ## Up Next

-The next post will be about the thermometer probe thta I installed into my aquaponics system.
+The next post will be about the thermometer probe that I installed into my aquaponics system.